 Below are some examples of previously sold tables, let us know if any particular design is what you are looking for as we have new stock arriving daily.

-Dating from around 1890 this gorgeous Victorian oak antique dining table is pure quality.
+Dating from the 19th Century this gorgeous Victorian oak antique dining table is pure quality.
 The top is made from solid oak and extends using a winding mechanism crafted by the renowned maker ‘Joseph Fitter’ and comes complete with a winding handle.
 The top has an additional two leaves and is beautifully figured both when closed or extended to its maximum potential.
 The moulded edge softens the look of the whole top and fits well with the four delightfully turned legs that are finished with brass castors.
-Overall a super example of Victorian craftsmanship in a very versatile table whose oak has aged to a wonderful rich golden tone with a striking grain, good patina, is in very good condition and has been beautifully cleaned using a traditional form of wax finishing.

-Dating from around 1910 this superb antique wind out dining table dates from the Edwardian period, is made from mahogany and still retains the original makers stamp of “Bartholomew & Fletcher”.
-The solid mahogany top is beautifully figured and benefits from two additional leaves.
-The table extends using a winding mechanism operated by a winding handle (included).
+Wind out table made from mahogany and still retains the original makers stamp of “Bartholomew & Fletcher”.
 When closed it is a very attractive circular dining table with an unusual moulded edge above a deep apron and stands on four elegantly turned reeded legs with decorative carved motif to the hip.
 The additional leaves also include the deep apron so when the table is at its full length it is not obvious it is an extending variety, this is a true sign of quality and craftsmanship.

 Large Victorian Mahogany Antique Wind Out Dining Table with two central removable leaves that can comfortably seat ten people but when closed this super table compacts to a lovely oval shape.